LAVA: Explainability for Unsupervised Latent Embeddings: Methodology

-The choice of $n$ is important as the definition of localities has a substantial influence on correlations that LAVA will calculate in the step (2), and subsequently on module extraction in step (3).
+The choice of hyperparameter $n$ is important as changing the size of localities can have a substantial influence on correlations that LAVA will calculate in step (2), and subsequently for module extraction in step (3).
 A data-driven way of choosing the value $n$ can be looking at which size of latent neighborhood most resembles the neighborhoods in the original feature size.
-In choosing such a $n$, we attempt to capture localities at a scale that most accurately represents organization in the original feature space.
+In choosing such an $n$, we attempt to capture localities at a scale that most accurately represents organization in the original feature space.
 Another, more targeted, approach is motivating the choice of $n$ using metadata of interest.
-This might ground the scale of localities to existing knowledge and make findings more relevant for a downstream task.
+This might ground the scale of localities to existing knowledge and make findings more relevant for a specific downstream task.
 We employ both approaches in our experiments in Section \ref{sec:experiments}, and deliberate further in \ref{app:exp_hyperparameters}.